Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 Final Thoughts on Applying to UT Austin

-The UT Austin application process is detailed, but manageable when approached step by step.
-Understanding how to apply, what materials are required, and how majors are reviewed can help you make smart decisions throughout the process.
+Understanding how to apply, what materials are required, and how majors are evaluated allows you to make stronger decisions throughout the process.

 Is UT Austin test optional?